Skip to main content

 note

 TL;DR: We record calculated data for all possible combinations of input elements and store them in a large table.
+The missing values are interpolated using IDW method.
 See the How to Use section.

 Details